cloudmesh-community/fa19-516-148/project/pi-setup.md

 name dependent on the Pi's MAC address - and that is incompatible with having a single image for all the Pis.

+Copy the Pi configuration script from this repository to the home folder of the Pi's root user, so that it can be executed when the Pi is being configured:
+`cp configure.py mount/root/`

 Unmount both partitions (boot first, since it is mounted inside the primary partition on the host computer):